 1) In some sectors there is a move to the mining sector due to the attraction of great pay, leaving a shortage elsewhere.

 2017 Update: This trend continues despite an increase in mining automation and the casualisation of mining employment.
-Job opportunities in Australian mining continue to increase, with year-on-year numbers for May 2017 being up 70% compared with 2016.
+Job opportunities in Australian mining continue to increase, with year-on-year numbers for May 2017 being up to 70% compared with 2016.

 2) Millennials tending not to stay long with any particular employer.